atlisg/vegan-bot/pm.md

 * Add services:
   * animal-rights.com (https://www.animal-rights.com/faqfile.html)
   * some more
+* Make app for iOS
+* Make app for Android
 * Deploy to server
 * Implement "Not Found" page
 * Change python scripts to scrapers when needed
 * Make clickable areas bigger for select-bot, about, help, etc.
 * Share button bug that Ægir found

+### In Progress

 * Click outside menu bar should close it
 * Click outside select bot should close it

-### In Progress

-* Fix select bot logic with regard to url params and subscriptions

 ### Done